oVirt/ovirt-openshift-extensions/README.md

 The project creates 3 containers:
 1. **`ovirt-flexvolume-driver`**
-   A container that exist to expose the binary, imediatly sleeps forever.
+   A container that exist to install the binary on the host, immediately sleeps forever.
 Used in a daemonset deployment - see the apb.
 2. **`ovirt-volume-provisioner`**
-   A container for the provisioer controller.
+   A container for the provisioner controller.
 Used in a deployment - see apb
 3. **`ovirt-flexvolume-driver-apb`**
   An apb container that will deploy both the driver and the provisioner.